Call FREE from a Landline or Mobile on 0800 634 75 75

 Personal Protective Equipment

-Personal Protective Equipment, or PPE as it is more informally known, is equipment which can be used or worn to protect you against risks to your health and safety.
-PPE is something which you should not pay for – your employer should not even ask you for a contribution.
-They are solely responsible for supplying it to you.
+Personal Protective Equipment or PPE is equipment which can be used or worn to protect you from risks to your health and safety.
+It is something which your employer is solely responsible for providing, and it is enshrined in regulation that you have no duty to pay for it, or even to provide a contribution.

 Read More